-- a) Aseptically reconstitute each vial of Beleodaq by adding 9 mL of Sterile Water for injection, USP, into the Beleodaq vial with a suitable syringe to achieve a concentration of 50 mg of belinostat per mL.
+- Aseptically reconstitute each vial of Beleodaq by adding 9 mL of Sterile Water for Injection into the Beleodaq vial with a suitable syringe to achieve a concentration of 50 mg of belinostat per mL.
 Swirl the contents of the vial until there are no visible particles in the resulting solution.
-The reconstituted product may be stored for up to 12 hours at ambient temperature (15-25°C; 59-77°F). - b) Aseptically withdraw the volume needed for the required dosage (based on the 50 mg/mL concentration and the patient's BSA [m2]) and transfer to an infusion bag containing 250 mL of 0.9 % Sodium Chloride injection.
-The infusion bag with drug solution may be stored at ambient room temperature (15-25°C; 59-77°F) for up to 36 hours including infusion time. - c) Visually inspect the solution for particulate matter.
-Do not use if cloudiness or particulates are observed. - d) Connect the infusion bag containing drug solution to an infusion set with a 0.22 μm in-line filter for administration. - e) Infuse intravenously over 30 minutes.
-If infusion site pain or other symptoms potentially attributable to the infusion occur, the infusion time may be extended to 45 minutes.
+If not used immediately, the reconstituted product may be stored for up to 12 hours at room temperature (15°C to 25°C; 59°F to 77°F). - Aseptically withdraw the volume needed for the required dosage (based on the 50 mg/mL concentration and the patient's BSA [m2]) and transfer to an infusion bag containing 250 mL of 0.9 % Sodium Chloride Injection.
+If not used immediately, the infusion bag with drug solution may be stored at room temperature (15°C to 25°C; 59°F to 77°F) for up to 36 hours including infusion time. - Visually inspect the solution for particulate matter.
+Do not use if cloudiness or particulates are observed.